By JENNA LEE

 Why does it impact my credit score?

 The utilization rate is an important indicator of lending risk.
 A person who constantly charges all of the money they can, hitting or going over their credit limit, is far more likely to have difficulty repaying that money than a person who uses their credit cards sparingly.

 How does it impact my credit score?

 As there are dozens of different credit scoring models, it's difficult to calculate exactly how credit utilization will impact your credit score.
 However, there is a strong correlation between a consumer's credit card utilization rate and their credit score.
-With the exception of consumers who keep their credit card utilization at 0 percent, those who keep their utilization percentage low on average have higher scores than those who constantly max out their credit cards.
+Those who keep their utilization percentage low (but above 0) on average have higher scores than those who constantly max out their credit cards.